Alzheimer’s disease

 Several factors are known to increase your risk of developing this condition:

-Many people start to develop brain damage associated with Alzheimer’s disease as early as their late 30s even though the symptoms usually begin to appear in the mid-60s.
+Many people start to develop brain damage associated with Alzheimer’s disease as early as their late 30s though symptoms usually appear in the mid-60s.
 Once symptoms begin, it is important to see a practitioner and address them quickly.

 Medical imaging, cognitive exams and other memory-based testing are essential for diagnosis.